-- A. The geographies (i.e., census tracts) in which a bank has its main office, any branches and deposit taking ATMs; and - B. The surrounding tracts in which a bank has originated or purchased a substantial portion of its loans. - 3.
+- A. Generally, consist of one or more MSAs or metropolitan divisions (using the MSA or metropolitan division boundaries that were in effect as of January 1 of the calendar year in which the delineation is made); or - B. One or more contiguous political subdivisions, such as counties, cities, towns, townships or Indian reservations; and - C. Includes the geographies in which the bank has its main office, its branches, and its deposit taking ATMs, as well as the surrounding geographies in which the bank has originated or purchased a substantial portion of its loans (including home mortgage loans, small business and small farm loans, and any other loans the bank chooses, such as those consumer loans on which the bank elects to have its performance assessed). - 2.
+Census Tracts - A. The geographies (i.e., census tracts) in which a bank has its main office, any branches and deposit taking ATMs; and - B. The surrounding tracts in which a bank has originated or purchased a substantial portion of its loans. - 3.
 Adjustments A bank may adjust the assessment area to include only that portion of a political subdivision that the bank can reasonably be expected to serve.
 It must include whole geographies (i.e., census tracts or block numbering areas) in its assessment areas and generally should include entire political subdivisions.
 Because census tracts and block numbering areas are the common geographic areas used consistently nationwide for data collection, federal regulators require that assessment areas be made up of whole geographies.
 If including an entire political subdivision would create an area that is larger than the area a bank can reasonably be expected to serve, the bank may (but is not required to) adjust the boundaries of its assessment area to include only portions of the political subdivision.
 For example, this adjustment is appropriate if the assessment area would otherwise be extremely large, of unusual configuration, or divided by significant geographic barriers (such as a river, mountain, or major highway system).
 When adjusting the boundaries of its assessment areas, a bank must not arbitrarily exclude low- or moderate-income geographies or set boundaries that reflect illegal discrimination. - 4.
 Limitations on Assessment Area The assessment area for CRA purposes must only consist of whole census tracts and may not: - A. Be based on or reflecting illegal discrimination. - B. Arbitrarily exclude low- or moderate-income census tracts; or - C. Extend substantially beyond a MSA or beyond a state boundary unless the assessment area is located in a multi-state MSA.
 If a bank serves a geographic area that extends substantially beyond a state boundary, the bank shall delineate separate assessment areas for the areas in each state.
-If a bank serves a geographic area that extends substantially beyond a MSA boundary, the bank shall delineate separate assessment areas for the areas inside and outside the MSA.
+If a bank serves a geographic area that extends substantially beyond a MSA boundary, the bank shall delineate areas for the areas inside and outside the MSA.